 STANDARDIZED URBAN FISH FARMING

 The SEAWATER Cube is the world’s first compact, plug-and-play aquaculture system.
-The technology is housed in three shipping containers on a floor space of only around 100 m².
+The technology is housed in four shipping containers on a floor space of only around 250 m² (including manoeuvring area).
 This makes the system perfectly suitable for food production in urban areas where space is limited.
 We pre-assemble the Cube in series production and connect it at the customers site in just a few steps to form an operational unit.
 Mechanical and biological filters recycle 99% of the water within the system and remove any waste without leaving residues.
 This helps conserving natural resources and the fish growing up under the best conditions.
-Our Cube enables an annual production of 7 tons of fish.
+Our Cube enables an annual production of around 7.8 tons of fish.

 Thanks to the standardization, we can offer the system at a fixed price.
 If necessary, there are also costs for processing and the first operating resources.